Ternary oxides of $\textit{s}$- and $\textit{p}$-block metals for photocatalytic solar-to-hydrogen conversion: Introduction

 \section{Introduction}

-The solar generation of hydrogen is pivotal to diversifying the global energy supply away from fossil fuels in the transportation sector and across major branches of the industry (e.g., ammonia synthesis, process metallurgy, and (bio)hydrocarbon production)~\cite{Pinaud:2013, Pivovar:2018}.
-Photoelectrolysis holds promise as a sustainable alternative to carbon-emitting hydrogen generation processes if scalable photocatalysts of high solar-to-hydrogen efficiency can be discovered and developed~\cite{Takata:2019}.
-First-principles calculations can expedite the preselection of candidate photocatalysts to be prioritized for synthesis and characterization, which in turn can provide benchmark data to refine the accuracy of the computational models~\cite{Maeda:2007, Wu:2012}.
+Solar hydrogen generation is pivotal to diversifying the global energy supply away from fossil fuels in the transportation sector and across major industries (\textit{e.g.}, ammonia synthesis, process metallurgy, and (bio)hydrocarbon production)~\cite{Pinaud:2013, Pivovar:2018}.
+Photoelectrolysis holds promise as a sustainable alternative to carbon-emitting hydrogen generation processes if scalable photocatalysts of high solar-to-hydrogen efficiency can be discovered, optimized, and widely deployed~\cite{Takata:2019}.
+First-principles calculations can expedite the preselection of candidate photocatalysts to be prioritized for synthesis and (photo)electrochemical characterization, which in turn can provide benchmark data to refine the precision of the computational models~\cite{Maeda:2007, Wu:2012}.